cocos/cocos-docs/en/asset-workflow/prefab.md

 Drag and drop a prefab from the **Assets** panel to the **Node Tree** or the **Scene** panel to generate a **Prefab Instance** in the scene.
 The Prefab Instance node is shown in blue in the **Node Tree**.

-If you modify each property of a prefab instance in the scene and then save the scene, the modified data will be stored in that prefab instance and will not affect the prefabs in the **Assets** panel or the data of other prefab instances generated using prefabs.
+If any property of a prefab instance in the scene is modified and then the scene is saved, the modified data will be stored in that prefab instance and will not affect the prefabs in the **Assets** panel or the data of other prefab instances generated using prefabs.

 ## Prefab Instances

-When the prefab instance node is selected in the **Node Tree**/**Scene** panel, several actionable buttons appear at the top of the **Properties** panel panel.
+When the prefab instance node is selected in the **Node Tree**/**Scene** panel, several actionable buttons appear at the top of the **Properties** panel.

 ![edit in scene](prefab/edit-in-scene.png)

 - **Select**: click this button to yellow highlight the prefab for this prefab instance in the **Assets** panel.

-- **Return**: if the prefab instance is modified, click the **Return** button to restore the prefab instance to the initial state.
+- **Go Back**: if the prefab instance is modified, click the **Return** button to restore the prefab instance to the initial state.

   > **Note**: the rollback operation is not valid for the modification of **Node Activation Status**, **Node Name**, `Position` and `Rotation`.